splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

 To launch the Collector from the Amazon ECS console:

 #.
 Go to your cluster in the console and select :guilabel:`Services`.

 #.
 Select :guilabel:`Create` and define the following options:

   #.
 Launch Type: EC2

   #.
 Task Definition (Family): splunk-otel-collector

   #.
 Task Definition (Revision): 1 (or whatever the latest is in your case)

   #.
 Service Name: splunk-otel-collector

   #.
 Service type: DAEMON

 #.
-Leave everything else at default and proceed to :guilabel:`Next step` until you're required to create the service.
+Leave everything else as default and proceed to :guilabel:`Next step` until you're required to create the service.

 #.
 Select :guilabel:`Create Service` to deploy the Collector onto each node in the ECS cluster.
 You should see infrastructure and docker metrics flowing soon.